Axiematic/datawookie/content/blog/2018-11-13-install-rstudio-shiny-server.md

 5. RStudio Server runs on port 8787, so you should be able to access it in a browser at `http://<server-ip>:8787`.

+Find out more about [managing the server](https://support.rstudio.com/hc/en-us/articles/200532327-Managing-the-Server).

+### Whether or not to Start at Boot

+RStudio Server does not consume an awful lot of RAM.
+But on a small machine, every bit of memory can be precious.
+So perhaps you don't want to have RStudio Server running all the time?
+No problem!

+{{< highlight bash >}}
+# Check whether RStudio Server is running.
+systemctl is-active rstudio-server

+# Disable RStudio Server at boot.
+sudo systemctl disable rstudio-server

+# Enable RStudio Server at boot.
+sudo systemctl enable rstudio-server
+{{< /highlight >}}

+You can then start and stop RStudio Server as and when required.

+{{< highlight bash >}}
+# Start RStudio Server.
+sudo systemctl start rstudio-server

+# Stop RStudio Server.
+sudo systemctl stop rstudio-server
+{{< /highlight >}}

 ## Shiny Server

 1. Become root and install the `shiny` package.